Natali Morris: Career

 Her first journalism job out of college was as a staff writer for the Features section of the Oakland Tribune.
 She stayed there a year before leaving for graduate school in 2001.
 After graduate school, Morris took a year sabbatical and taught yoga at Canyon Ranch SpaClub at The Venetian in Las Vegas, Nevada.
 When she returned to the Bay Area, she did a short stint in public relations for SHIFT Communications where she represented enterprise technology companies.
 Morris left SHIFT Communications in order to return to journalism in 2005.
 She began freelancing for MarketWatch, Variety, The Oakland Tribune, and Hispanic Magazine.

 In 2006, Morris joined the news desk at PC Magazine.
 While working for PC Magazine, Morris began making appearances on Cranky Geeks, which launched her video career quite unexpectedly.
 Her new show, Loaded started in February 2008 with coverage from CES 2008.

 In addition to her duties at CNET, Morris freelances for Wired, PC Magazine, AppScout, Aware Magazine, and ELLEgirl.
 She makes regular appearances on The CBS Early Show, and Red Eye (prior to her CBS exclusivity agreement).

 In 2010, Morris and three friends started the motherhood weblog, MommyBeta The blog was nominated in The Bumps 2010 Mommy Blog Awards for Best Baby Journal Blog.

 On November 23, 2010, Morris began to host wrestling promotion Chikara new video segment, The Throwdown Lowdown.
 Morris left CNET on Friday, April 29, 2011.
-On February 1, 2012, Morris announced Disney Cruise Lines would be releasing videos featuring her as the host.
+On February 1, 2012, Morris announced Disney Cruise Line would be releasing videos featuring her as the host.